 "Merle French Bulldogs - Making Money off Misery ...
 These cross bred dogs carry a very high price tag - much higher than the best bred French Bulldog from health tested, well bred litters.
 Worse than the scam being perpetrated on the public is the fact that Merles equal misery in far too many cases. ...
 What do you imagine happens to all of the abnormal, deaf, blind or disfigured puppies that are a by product of producing a handful of Merle French bulldog puppies healthy enough to be offered for sale?"

 How are these dogs being registered?

 Imported dogs carry pedigree papers with incorrect colour descriptions.
 As with the dilutes and other highly undesirable colours, breeders falsely register the puppies as brindle, fawn or pied.
 When re-registering imports in Australia on the main register for breeding, the ANKC and state controlling bodies rely on the export pedigree issued by the country of origin.
-There is no regulation or requirement to produce a photograph of the dog when re-registering, no requirement to check the microchip number, it is all based on trust.
+In a measure to prevent false registration practices, the ANKC have introduced regulations requiring inspections of imported french bulldogs and litters.

 Be aware that colour breeders have moved to unofficial registries.
 The Australian National Kennel Council [ANKC] is the only internationally recognised registry able to issue Certified Pedigrees for purebred dogs.
 All other registries are not affiliated with ANKC and cannot issue Certified Pedigrees.